 Definition of Dementia

-Dementia is a deterioration in mental state characterized by deficits in higher cortical functions (i.e., memory, language, visuospatial skills, executive functions).
+Dementia is a deterioration in the mental state characterized by deficits in higher cortical functions (i.e., memory, language, visuospatial skills and executive functions).

 Dementia as symptom complex

 Dementia per se is not a diagnose, but a symptom complex, which can occur as the consequence of different organic diseases.
-It is therefore without knowledge of the cause more suitable to refer to it as dementing syndrome, which is according to ICD-10-criteria a state, that is characterized by
+It is therefore without knowledge of the cause more suitable to refer to it as a dementing syndrome, which is according to ICD-10-criteria a state, that is characterized by: